Probate Q&A Series

 Detailed Answer

 Sending notarized probate forms through the mail creates a critical step in opening an estate.
 If those documents never reach the clerk’s office, you risk delay or complications in the administration process.
-Here are the best practices under North Carolina law to resolve the issue:
+Here are the best practices under South Carolina law to resolve the issue:

 1. Confirm Delivery Status